TIGERB/easy-php/README.md

 ##  Api Docs

 Usually after we write an api, the api documentation is a problem, we use the Api Blueprint protocol to write the api document and mock.
-At the same time, we can request the api real-timely by used Swagger.
+At the same time, we can request the api real-timely by used Swagger　(unavailable).

 I chose the Api Blueprint's tool snowboard, detail as follows：